Delivered at Terminal definition

 Delivered at Terminal means that the seller delivers when the goods, once unloaded from the arriving means of transport, are placed at the disposal of the buyer at a named terminal at the named port or place of destination.
 “Terminal” includes a place, whether covered or not, such as a quay, warehouse, container yard or road, rail or air cargo terminal.
 The seller bears all risks involved in bringing the goods to and unloading them at the terminal at the named port or place of destination.

 Delivered at Terminal means that the seller must contract for carriage (or use its own means of transportation27) and that it must deliver the goods to the buyer at the named terminal of destination.
-How the goods are packed for transportation when handing over the goods at departure to the carrier departing for that terminal is of minor importance for the relationship between seller and buyer.
+How and at what point the goods are handed over to the carrier departing for that terminal is of minor importance for the relationship between seller and buyer.

 Delivered at Terminal means that the seller delivers when the goods, once unloaded from the arriving means of transport, are placed at the disposal of the buyer at a terminal at the named port or place of destination.
 “Terminal” includes any place such as